miladrahimi/phprouter/README.md

 ```

 ## Configuration
 First of all, you need to configure your web server to handle all the HTTP requests with a single PHP file like `index.php`.
-Here you can see required configurations for Apache HTTP Server and NGINX.
+Here you can see sample configurations for Apache HTTP Server and NGINX.

 ### Apache
-If you are using Apache HTTP server, you must have a file named `.htaccess` in your project's root directory contains following content.

 ```
 <IfModule mod_rewrite.c>
     <IfModule mod_negotiation.c>